percona/pmm/doc/source/deploy/server/ami.rst

 Paste the instance in the :guilabel:`Instance ID` field of the |pmm.name|
 welcome page and click |gui.submit|.

-Click |gui.submit| and enter your user name and password in the dialog window that pops up.
-The |pmm-server| is now ready and the home page opens.

 .. _figure.run-server-ami.installation-wizard.ami.account-credentials:

 .. figure:: ../../.res/graphics/png/installation-wizard.ami.account-credentials.png